luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/extensions/extensions-rmpolicy-howto-ps.md

    -Location EastUS
 ```

-No portal, a alteração de palavra-passe deve falhar com o "a implementação do modelo falhou devido a violação de política."
-Mensagem.
+No portal, a alteração de palavra-passe deve falhar com o "a implementação do modelo falhou devido a violação de política." mensagem.

 ## <a name="remove-the-assignment"></a>Remover a atribuição